-In addition to obtaining a complete medical history, your health care provider, in diagnosing a breast condition, may:
+In addition to obtaining a complete medical history, your healthcare provider, in diagnosing a breast condition, may:

-Perform a complete physical examination to:
+Perform a complete physical exam to:

 Locate any lump and feel its characteristics (for example, texture, size, and relationship to the skin and chest muscles).